EYW wants your food photos!

 EYW wants your food stories!

-What: The only dish of BBQ’s Big Three to put pig in the spotlight, Central Texas’s pork ribs—generally spare ribs—are smoked just enough so that the meat is moist and toothsome, but not “fall off the bone” tender, with a nice blackened skin and rich smoky flavor.
+The only dish of Texas BBQ’s Big Three to put pig in the spotlight, Central Texas’s pork ribs—generally spare ribs—are smoked just enough so that the meat is moist and toothsome, but not “fall off the bone” tender, with a nice blackened skin and rich smoky flavor.
+They're another must-eat in the Austin area.

 Where: City Market (830-875-9019; 633 E. Davis St., map) in Luling, a town about 44 miles south of Austin (or 15 miles south of Lockhart) that’s known for its decorative oil pump jacks, annual “Watermelon Thump” festival, and quality BBQ.
 City Market is true to its name: The front of the space is a true market, with a bunch of tables for no-frills dining beyond and a closed-door, smoky pit room in the back.
 You order your meat within those blackened walls.